Mitigating the effect of the population model uncertainty on the strong lensing Bayes factor using nonparametric methods: Population

 \subsection{Wrong model}

-The \emph{wrong} population model is a physically inspired population model that doesn't properly capture the features which are present in the true underlying distribution of the data.
+The \emph{wrong} population model is a physically inspired population model that does not properly capture the features which are present in the true underlying distribution of the data.
 We included this model to show that biases might arise from wrong population assumptions.

-In particular, the source-frame primary mass distribution and the mass ratio $q = m_2/m_1$ follow power-laws:
+In particular, the detector-frame primary mass distribution and the mass ratio $q = m_2/m_1$ follow power-laws:

-where the power-law indices $X,Y$ can be inferred from the observed catalogue.
-The redshift distribution is taken to be the same as Eq.[\ref{eq:redshift_dist}].
+where the power-law indices $X,Y$ can be inferred from the observed catalog.